Transforming the way we protect those who protect us.

 Connecting military, industry and academia partners to promote North Carolina’s Bio Defense capabilities at the state and federal level

-For additional information, please see our Bio Defense Initiative one-pager.
+For additional information, check out our Bio Defense Initiative two-pager

 Biomedical Advanced Research & Development Authority (BARDA)